morti747/Python-Automation/README.md

 ##

 ##
-Now let's check connectivity between this computer and the internet :
+:star: Now let's check connectivity between this computer and the internet :

 ```
 ping cisco.com